 Avoid inflammation-triggering ingredients

-For cats with IBD, it’s crucial to avoid ingredients that may trigger inflammation in their GI tract.
-Some elements that can cause allergies you should look for on food labels are:
+For cats with IBD, it’s crucial to avoid food and ingredients that may trigger inflammation in their GI tract.

 Moisture-rich foods are generally best since they help prevent dehydration.
 Canned cat foods are always the best choice.